brodycj/create-react-native-module/README.md

   - [issue #28](https://github.com/brodybits/create-react-native-module/issues/28) - additional `pod install` step needed for RN 0.60 on iOS
   - [issue #29](https://github.com/brodybits/create-react-native-module/issues/29) - View does not work with RN 0.60 on Android (quick patch needed)
   - React Native 0.60 currently not supported by Expo or react-native-windows
+- Out-of-tree platform support
+  - tvOS platform support - not tested (see [issue #95](https://github.com/brodybits/create-react-native-module/issues/95))
-- Windows support is likely to be removed (see [issue #43](https://github.com/brodybits/create-react-native-module/issues/43))
+  - Windows - not tested; unstable (see [issue #23](https://github.com/brodybits/create-react-native-module/issues/23)); now deprecated and may be removed in the near future (see [issue #43](https://github.com/brodybits/create-react-native-module/issues/43))
+  - for future consideration: macOS (see [issue #94](https://github.com/brodybits/create-react-native-module/issues/94))
 - Node.js pre-10 support is deprecated and will be removed in the near future (see [issue #38](https://github.com/brodybits/create-react-native-module/issues/38))

 ### Why might you need this?